-In Q1 2020 and the beginning of Q2 2020, the global economy, and society generally, has been in a state of upheaval as a result of the COVID-19 virus pandemic, which has had, and is expected to continue to have, an unprecedented impact.
+In 2020 and Q1 2021, the global economy, and society generally, have been in a state of upheaval as a result of the COVID-19 virus pandemic, which has had, and is expected to continue to have, an unprecedented impact.
 The severity of the pandemic and the mid-to-long term effects on the economic system cannot yet be determined, but they are expected to be deep and wide-spread.
 While much of this is expected to be negative, there are certain sectors that are experiencing an uptick in activity.

-The Company expects that its results of operations may be materially adversely affected in 2020 as a result of the pandemic, particularly if there is a break down in the supply chain both domestically, with respect to the shipment of its cannabis products across Canada, and globally.
+The Company has not yet been materially adversely affected as a result of the pandemic.
+However, the Company's results of operations could be materially adversely affected in 2021 as a result of the pandemic, particularly if there is a break down in the supply chain both domestically, with respect to the shipment of its cannabis products across Canada, and globally.